joereynolds/joereynolds.github.io/drafts/2025-06-01-things-i-learnt-making-a-game.md

 This is probably not a section you'd like to read (especially if you're coming from /r/python, sorry) but I did not enjoy my time with Python.

-Python was the first language I learned when I started learning to program in 2013 so it has a special place in my heart.
+Python was the first language I learned when I started learning to program in 2013 so it has a special place in my heart for that reason but it kind of ends there.

-That said, here are some things I loathe
+I found numerous small but annoying issues with Python while creating Mr Figs:

 - Packaging is a complete mess.
 It's 2025 and only now are they finally talking about lock files.
+  - It's only through the wonders of uv that Python is tolerable.
+Virtual envs are clunky.

 - It's bloated.
     - This is more of a personal rant.
 I like small and minimal and python is just not that.
-    I don't need `linear_regression`s, `harmonic_means`,HTTP servers and 456456 different ways to format a string.
+I don't need `linear_regression()`s, `harmonic_means()`,HTTP servers and 456456 different ways to format a string.
 If I could have told myself to consider Lua, I would have. those guys got it right.

 - It's S L O W. Ordinarily not too much of a problem but it's very disheartening when I'm having to do particle pools just to get 2000 particles